sjentsch/lsjDocs/Ch04/Ch04_Descriptives_5.rst

-To interpret this value, recall the rough heuristic that I provided in section :ref:`Standard deviation <standard_deviation>` in which I noted that 99.7\% of values are expected to lie within 3 standard deviations of the mean.
+To interpret this value, recall the rough heuristic that I provided in section :ref:`Standard deviation <standard_deviation>` in which I noted that 99.7\% of values are expected to lie within three standard deviations of the mean.
 So the fact that my grumpiness corresponds to a *z* score of 3.6 indicates that I am very grumpy indeed.
 In fact this suggests that I am grumpier than 99.98\% of people.
 Sounds about right.